ExplainReduce: Generating global explanations from many local explanations: Methods

-The first formulation attempts to minimise the number of items for which a satisfactory local explanation is not included in the subset ${\bm{S}}_c$. \begin{prob} ({\sc maximum coverage}) Given $k$ and $\varepsilon\in{\mathbb{R}}_{>0}$, find a subset ${\bm{S}}_c$ of cardinality $k$ that maximises coverage, or
+The first formulation attempts to minimise the number of items for which a satisfactory local explanation is not included in the subset ${\bm{S}}_c$.
+Conceptually, we aim to maximise the probability that for a given item, the proxy set $\bm{S}$ contains at least one local model such that the loss for that item is within the set error tolerance. \begin{prob} ({\sc Max Coverage}) Given $k$ and $\varepsilon\in{\mathbb{R}}_{>0}$, find a subset ${\bm{S}}_c$ of cardinality $k$ that maximises coverage, or